OasisLMF/ODS_OpenExposureData/OpenExposureData/Docs/src/3_OED_Import_Format.rst

 For simple cases, one location is represented by one row in the file.
 However, for cases with location level financial structures that vary by peril, or where multiple special conditions associated with a particular location exist, one location can be represented by multiple rows.
 This is necessary to allow the full complexity of financial contracts to be represented in a limited number of input files.

-For example, a simple location covering wind ('WW1' – see the Perils **<here>** section) and flood ('OO1') with a 100 deductible for buildings (which applies to the combined loss from both perils if both perils happen in a single event) could be represented as follows:
+For example, a simple location covering wind ('WW1' – see the Perils section in document 5) and flood ('OO1') with a 100 deductible for buildings (which applies to the combined loss from both perils if both perils happen in a single event) could be represented as follows:

+|

 .. csv-table::
     :widths: 25,25,30,20,35,35